mkejeiri/Domain-Driven-Design/EventStorming.md

 ![pic](images/events_origin.jpg)

+> **Write** the **events** in terms of **business language** rather than **technical language** :
+> *Order.xml submitted -> Customer order submitted*.
+> *Order REST service called -> Order fulfilled*.
+> *Command factory impl instantiated, Process manager terminated -> These are probably not even domain events, but more  infrastructure details.
+Overlook them*.

 **Example**

 collect temperature information from an external system, a first **Domain Event** candidate might be **Temperature Raised**.
-A closer look, we might need to have a combination of **Temperature Registered** from an external source and a **Temperature increment measured** as a consequence, and realize that the initial writing, despite being correct, was actually not closer to system design but it fine because we don't need make it precise too early (*Embrace Fuzziness* at this stage).
+A closer look, we might need to have a combination of **Temperature Registered** from an external source and a **Temperature increment measured** as a consequence, and realize that the initial writing, despite being correct, was actually not closer to system design but it fine because we don't need make it precise too early (*Embrace Fuzziness/incompleteness* to make the workshop less boring and more fruitful at this stage).

 **Why Domain events ?**